 We’ll start south, near the airport, and head north in San Diego county so your tour is geographically logical.
-Note that most of these locations are dog friendly and all beers mentioned are subject to availability.
+Most of these locations are dog-friendly and all beers mentioned are subject to availability.

-Try the Blazing World IPA if it’s on tap – if you can’t decide have a mix of 10 oz pours.
+Try the Blazing World IPA if it’s on tap.
+Or if you can’t decide on just one beer (like I usually can’t) have a mix of 10oz pours.

 Address: 3725 Greenwood St, San Diego, CA 92110